catherineisonline/shopping-time/README.md

 ## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and now migrated to [Vite](https://vite.dev/).

 To get started you need to: